 Automatic

-Suzuki has chosen to base this Full Hybrid engine not on its engaging 1.4-litre Boosterjet engine but on a completely new normally aspirated 1.5-litre petrol unit with 114bhp.
+Suzuki has chosen to base this Full Hybrid engine not on its engaging 1.4-litre Boosterjet engine but on a normally aspirated 1.5-litre petrol unit with 114bhp.
 This is combined with a 33bhp belt-driven electric motor generator powered by a tiny 0.84kWh battery.
 All the power is fed through a 6-speed automated manual gearbox, which you can expect to feel somewhat slow and clunky until you learn to lift off between ratio changes.
 There's an 'Eco' mode to improve frugality, but you might not want to engage it too often because it restricts throttle response and even in its normal drive setting, this car is no ball of fire.
-Rest to 62mph occupies 12.7s on the way to a top speed of 111mph.
+Rest to 62mph occupies 12.7s on the way to a top speed of 108mph.
 At least the crisp handling seems unaffected by the clever engine upfront.
 Through the corners, the car's eager to change direction and body roll's decently controlled.
 You even get a welcome bit of initial bite from the steering when first you turn in, though unfortunately, the response gets a bit vaguer the faster you go.
 Traction's good too and on that subject, it's worth pointing out one of the Vitara model line's key selling points; the fact that it's one of the few models in its segment that can be ordered with 4WD - the Suzuki 'ALLGRIP' system.
 This can be specified with the Full Hybrid engine and offers 'Auto' and 'Sport' settings for tarmac use and 'Snow' and 'Lock' options to help you through poor conditions.

 We're pleased that Suzuki has retained its own approach to engineering for this Full Hybrid engine rather than simply borrowing from Toyota.
 But a glance at the price list reveals that there's a price to pay for that.
 We can't help wondering how many Vitara customers are going to be prepared to stump up for it.
 Perhaps it doesn't matter too much.
 This current Vitara design's production life is limited.
 And generous discounts are available on all variants (including this one) at the brand's dealerships.
 You'll need that to make this car a really competitive proposition.
 But at the right price, it might still be.